shossains/OOPProject/doc/API-List.md

 ## LocalProduce

 Add local produce to a client's account
-It will always return the amount of points, whether or not you have added a vegetarian meal, so you get immediate feedback.
+It will always return the amount of points, whether or not you have added local produce, so you get immediate feedback.

 ### Request:
 * *type*: LocalProduce